Chart Color Schemes

 Gympie faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.5%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are most common at 9.0%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 41.3% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (32.2%).
-Educational participation is high at 26.6%, comprising primary education (10.2%), secondary education (8.9%), and tertiary education (2.6%).
+The area's university qualification rate is 12.5%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.0%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent, with 41.3% of residents aged 15+ holding vocational credentials – advanced diplomas (9.1%) and certificates (32.2%).

-Educational participation is notably high, with 26.6% of residents currently enrolled in formal education.
+Educational participation is high, with 26.6% of residents currently enrolled in formal education.
 This includes 10.2% in primary education, 8.9% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education